thaliproject/postcardapp/readme.md

 cordova build ios
 ```

-On Windows one needs to use [Git Bash](https://git-scm.com/download/win) or equivalent to run the above commands.cd
+On Windows one needs to use [Git Bash](https://git-scm.com/download/win) or equivalent to run the above commands.

 # Fun issues you are probably going to run into